JohnFTitor/math_magicians/README.md

 ### Deployment

-The deployment can be found in the Github Pages of this repository or through the link provided above
+The deployment can be found in through any of the links provided above

-Once a version of the project is ready, simply run ```npm run deploy``` in your terminal.
-This will build an optimized version of the project and upload it to the ```gh-pages``` branch on Github, thus updating the live version.

 ## Authors